Getting Started with sort and uniq: Sorting Data and Removing Duplicates

 1 date

--c stands for count — each line gets its occurrence count prepended.
-Extremely useful for aggregation.
+-c stands for count.
+Each line gets its occurrence count in front.
+This is extremely useful for aggregation.

 4-4.
 Duplicates Only / Singletons Only